JulianKarlBauer/fiberspot/README.md

 ## Local Fiber Volume Content

-The algorithm described here is simple, almost naive.
+The algorithm described here is very simple.
 Applicability is not proven and potential problems are discussed below.

 ### Motivation